sonali091023/TerraWeek/day03/TerraWeek-Day-3.md

 **Note:** We prefer for_each because If we remove one bucket name: bucket2, Terraform only removes bucket2, But with count, removing the middle element can shift indexes and cause unnecessary replacements.

-3. depends_on — Explicit Dependency: Terraform usually infers dependencies from references.
+3. depends_on — Explicit Dependency:

+-->Terraform usually infers dependencies from references. **For eg: subnet_id = aws_subnet.public.id** So this already creates an implicit dependency.
+Sometimes you need to force the order.
+Now Terraform guarantees: **VPC --> Subnet --> Internet gateway --> EC2** even if the EC2 resource doesn't directly reference the Internet Gateway.
 <img width="717" height="612" alt="image" src="https://github.com/user-attachments/assets/5bb3895d-7fd8-40e4-8bfc-12b00f5dffdf" />
 <img width="690" height="306" alt="image" src="https://github.com/user-attachments/assets/d6e3bc10-b943-487c-a9d4-320031b8272e" />